-- High levels of economic activity in professional sectors with a dominance weighted on education, health and training sectors; - High levels of students and a highly qualified population; - More than proportionate levels of stable family households, with low levels of worklessness; and - Lower than proportionate increases in job seekers as a result of recent economic adjustments.
+- High levels of economic activity in professional sectors with a dominance weighted on education, health and training sectors; - · High levels of students and a highly qualified population; - More than proportionate levels of stable family households, with low levels of worklessness; and - Lower than proportionate increases in job seekers as a result of recent economic adjustments.

+Layout:

-Distribution of uses: Access to uses, relationship to adjoining uses Amount of development: Amount of development pro- posed Layout: Parameters setting out way in which buildings, routes, spaces should be placed and orien- tated in relation to each other, including an explanation of how proposals will create safe and sustainable places and address crime prevention issues Scale: Parameters for height, width and length of buildings in rela- tion to their surroundings Landscape: Principles that will inform future treatment of spaces in terms of hard and soft land- scaping, how landscaping will be maintained Appearance: Principles behind intended ap- pearance, how will inform final design Access: Access and how issues of ac- cess (both social &physical) have been considered through design process A new city edge will be created, consolidating University uses to the west of the city, while inte- grating appropriately with the surrounding land use context.
-The quantum of development must be sufficient to create successful concentrations of academic and other uses, while achieving distinct and identifi- able neighbourhoods.
+Parameters setting out way in which buildings, routes, spaces should be placed and orientated in relation to each other, including an explanation of how proposals will create safe and sustainable places and address crime prevention issues

+Scale:

+Parameters for height, width and length of buildings in relation to their surroundings

+Landscape:

+Principles that will inform future treatment of spaces in terms of hard and soft landscaping, how landscaping will be maintained

+Appearance:

+Principles behind intended appearance, how will inform final design

+Access:

+Access and how issues of access (both social &physical) have been considered through design process

+A new city edge will be created, consolidating University uses to the west of the city, while integrating appropriately with the surrounding land use context.

+The quantum of development must be sufficient to create successful concentrations of academic and other uses, while achieving distinct and identifiable neighbourhoods.

 The distribution of University and other uses in Cambridge will influence layout.
 This includes the creation of distinct residential neighbourhoods within a legible open space structure.

 The scale and urban character of Cambridge will influence scale as will consideration of views into the site and potential landmark locations.
 Particularly sensitive is the relationship to adjoining residents.

-The quality of Cambridge public open spaces and University and college gardens will be an influ- ence, as will the understanding of existing landscape features on site to provide recreation space and contribute to environ- mental performance.
-Analysis of the existing town- scape of Cambridge, contem- porary University development and local regional market towns set the context for a future architectural framework and design guidelines.
+The quality of Cambridge public open spaces and University and college gardens will be an influence, as will the understanding of existing landscape features on site to provide recreation space and contribute to environmental performance.

+Analysis of the existing townscape of Cambridge, contemporary University development and local regional market towns set the context for a future architectural framework and design guidelines.

 Access requirements will be met through integration with the strategic and local route network, including pedestrian and cycle routes.

-A A Influences and Evolution
+A 4 Influences and Evolution